-In order to successfully perform CPB compression, the HPS software (U-Boot or Linux) must be configured to have a QSPI erase granularity of 32 KB or less.
-When configured with a coarser erase granularity (like 64 KB for example), the operation fails.
-All supported flash devices offer erase granularities of 4 KB, 32 KB, and 64 KB, and the default for the current HPS software is 4 KB.
+In order to successfully update SPTs and CPBs, the HPS software (U-Boot or Linux) must be configured to support a minimum QSPI erase granularity smaller or equal to CPB and SPT sizes.
+All supported flash devices offer erase granularities of 4 KB, 32 KB, and 64 KB.
+HPS software is typically configured with either 4 KB or 64 KB erase granularity.
+When the HPS software is configured with 64 KB erase granularity, the CPB and SPT sizes must be configured in Programming File Generator to be 64 KB instead of the default 32 KB.

-- Configuration Pointer Block Layout on page 28 - Application Image Layout on page 29
+- Configuration Pointer Block Layout on page 27 - Absolute Application Image Layout on page 28